jesonlay/chromium-wayland-copr/README.md

-This is an repo to build chromium with ozone support for fedora.
+This is an repo to bu